-In the iron game that I love dearly, deception is prevalent everywhere.
+In the iron game that I love dearly, the deception is prevalent everywhere.

 The past era of the game was littered with gimmick products.
 Sauna Suits and Shake Weights made big time promises but delivered nothing of value.

-In today’s iron game, all you need to do is take a gander at social media to that the fake hustle is alive and well.
+In today’s iron game, all you need to do is take a gander at social media to see that the fake hustle is alive and well.
 You can spot a liar a mile away on Instagram.

 I have seen male lifters who are jacked to the gills but their effort in the gym is absolutely blasphemous.

 I have seen female lifters with curves that will make men start rubbernecking.
 But these women do “workouts” that are a complete joke and a mockery of the game.

 Your Output Should Be A Result Of Your Input

 For the lifters I just mentioned their input does not match their output.

 Genetics play a part, but genetics will only take you so far without hard work.